Photography. Travel. Culture. People. Art. Food.

 Red Dot Blue Dot (RDBD) is about people connecting with each other, primarily through photography and travel.
 The Red Dot represents the photography equipment we use, Leica cameras (in addition to our phones).
 The Blue Dot represents the world we travel, the destinations we capture (and capture us), and the people we meet.

 We are Keith and Amy.
 We’ve been married over 17 years, and along the way have found that we share a love of travel – even though we approach it from very different perspectives.

 In 2018, we decided to do an extended trip along with some shorter ones.
-We made a conscious decision to focus on places we haven’t been before in an effort to shake out of a rut as we mark a big transition in our careers, going from doing what we were supposed to do to shifting to full-time on our own business.
+We made a conscious decision to focus on places we haven’t been before in an effort to shake out of a rut as we mark a big transition in our careers, going from doing what we were “supposed to do” to shifting to full-time to our own business.

 After 20 years in city and personnel management, Keith is now a Certified Professional Coach and consultant working mainly with professionals considering a career transition.
 After working first as an associate at a big law firm, then as a partner at a mid-size firm, a dean of students at a top 5 law school, and then for a national non-profit legal and policy organization, Amy is now a Certified Professional Coach and consultant who works primarily with attorneys on career issues and career transitions.
-We also conduct trainings.
+We also conduct trainings, consult, and help clients stop tolerating and start intentionally building the life and career they desire.
 (Check out Apochromatik.com for more on all of that.)